To Mediate or Not to Mediate?

 When you first file for divorce, emotions run really high.
 Many clients want to “take that bastard to court” without really going through the consequences of whether it makes sense to rush into court.
 There are many reasons when it makes absolute sense to go to court.
 However, what you don’t hear about are the reasons not to go to court.

-After the parties cool-down from the initial shock to their emotional well-being, the predominate majority of clients use a Settlement Conference (Mediation) to settle their King County Divorce Case.
+After the parties cool-down from the initial shock to their emotional well-being, the predominate majority of clients use a Settlement Conference (Mediation) to settle their Dallas County Divorce Case.
 Settlement conferences are essentially meditations ran by an agreed third party.
-The third party is usually someone that both attorneys know.
+The third party is usually someone that both Attorney know.

-There are more advantages to mediation than what I’ve listed here, but these are the predominate 7 advantages of Mediation over court in Divorce in Seattle, WA:
+There are more advantages to mediation than what I’ve listed here, but these are the predominate 7 advantages of Mediation over court in Divorce in Dallas, TX:

 The 7 Advantages of Mediation Over Court in Divorce

 1).
 Speed.
 Mediation is significantly faster than court.
 It can takes days to settle a case in mediation.
 It can take years to settle a case through the court system.
 I’ve seen some cases take over a decade.